-Uploading Google Docs to WordPress used to be a chore.
-It’s hard enough to come up with good blog post ideas, write them efficiently, and edit your work (and possibly that of other writers).
+Uploading your Google Docs file to WordPress used to be a chore.
+It’s hard enough to come up with good blog ideas, write them efficiently, and edit your work (and possibly that of other writers).

-Then you have to spend an extra couple hours tediously re-formatting the article you’ve already written in Google Docs for WordPress.
+Then you have to spend an extra couple of hours tediously re-formatting the blog post you’ve already written in your Google Doc for the WordPress website.
 What nonsense.

 Let’s just dive in.

 Login with your Google Account now for a 3-export free trial.

 Sign Up for a Wordable Account